-Paul advises clients on market access, global supply chains, and circular economy matters, worldwide.
+Paul advises clients on market access, responsible supply chains, and circular economy matters worldwide.

 Paul advises companies on compliance with expanding EPR laws governing the management of used and end-of-life electronic equipment, batteries, pharmaceuticals, medical devices, and other regulated products in the United States and other global markets.

 Paul serves as a strategic advisor to companies on new circular economy initiatives with a focus on reuse, waste classifications, and logistics.
 He regularly studies on legal requirements governing the international shipment of electronic products for reuse, repair, and recycling.
 For more than two decades, he has advised clients in the electronics, recycling, and chemicals sectors on evolving controls and trade bans arising under the Basel Convention, a global agreement governing the transboundary movement of wastes and recyclables.

 Restriction of Hazardous Substances (RoHS) and Material Ban Legislation

 Fluent in market access requirements for products subject to RoHS measures and material ban legislation, Paul is a trusted adviser to companies manufacturing electronics, toys, medical devices, and other consumer products.